OpenPIL/OpenPIL/README.md

 }
 ```

 And that's it!

+Pretty easy right?
+Well, the one line of code is the result of 2 years of working on some beautiful code and datasets, unpaid!
+So if you could donate, or check out my medication tracking app, Dosewolf, that may be able to help reduce the side-effects of your medication by spacing your doses correctly, built with a database relying entirely on the OpenPIL AI, it would be very appreciated!
+And it would mean I could continue to improve the AI and expand it's capacities.

-Get a group of summary of product characteristic documents in the .pdf format stored locally, run a simple for-loop through them, sit back, wait, and then BOOM!
+So what are you waiting for!
+Get a group of summary of product characteristic documents in the .pdf format stored locally, run a simple for-loop through them, sit back 🪑😎, wait, and then BOOM 💥🤯!
 You're very own clinical drug-information database!

-_For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#top">back to top</a>)</p>